ronaldo-avalos/ZoomImageView/README.md

 ## **Overview**

-`ZoomableImageViewPackage` is a SwiftUI component that provides an image view with zoom and pan functionality.
+`ZoomImageViewPackage` is a SwiftUI component that provides an image view with zoom and pan functionality.
 It's built using `UIScrollView` and `UIImageView` as a `UIViewRepresentable`, allowing for easy integration into SwiftUI applications.

 ![Example](/assets/example.gif)